 2. Pots and pans that receive daily use.

-Typically, there are decently sized larger cabinets nearby to the stove which are ideal for heavy and bulky pots and pans.
+Typically, there are decently sized larger kitchen cabinets nearby to the stove which are ideal for heavy and bulky pots and pans.
 In our kitchen, we have our pots and pans as close to the stove as possible.
 They all live under our center island.
 It is an easy reach to turn around and grab a pot and put it on the stove top.
 Try to put the pots you use most often closest to the front of the cabinet and your random asparagus steamer (Yes, we have one of those too.) can be stacked farther back.

-Another item that I inexpensively bought and has HUGELY helped is this pot and pan lid organizer.
+Another inexpensive item that I bought and has HUGELY helped organize is this pot and pan lid organizer.
 It takes up very little space and I never have to search high and low for the appropriately sized lid any more.
 Game changer.
 We’ve also had this little gem for over 10 years and I wouldn’t organize my lids any other way.

 If you are fancy and have room for a hanging pot rack, all the better!
 We do not have space to accommodate that but it would be lovely.